Canon 200D vs Panasonic GH5

 Review summary: Canon 200D vs Panasonic GH5

 So how do things add up?
-Which of the two cameras – the Canon 200D or the Panasonic GH5 – has the upper hand?
+Is the Canon 200D better than the Panasonic GH5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.